apache/flink-web/docs/content/what-is-flink/flink-applications.md

 ### Time

 Time is another important ingredient of streaming applications.
 Most event streams have inherent time semantics because each event is produced at a specific point in time.
 Moreover, many common stream computations are based on time, such as windows aggregations, sessionization, pattern detection, and time-based joins.
-An important aspect of stream processing is how an application measures time, i.e., the difference of event-time and processing-time.
+An important aspect of stream processing is how an application measures time, i.e., the difference between event-time and processing-time.

 Flink provides a rich set of time-related features.

 * **Event-time Mode**: Applications that process streams with event-time semantics compute results based on timestamps of the events.
 Thereby, event-time processing allows for accurate and consistent results regardless whether recorded or real-time events are processed.
 * **Watermark Support**: Flink employs watermarks to reason about time in event-time applications.
 Watermarks are also a flexible mechanism to trade-off the latency and completeness of results.
-* **Late Data Handling**: When processing streams in event-time mode with watermarks, it can happen that a computation has been completed before all associated events have arrived.
+* **Late Data Handling**: When processing streams in event-time mode with watermarks, it can happen that a computation was considered completed before all associated events have arrived.
 Such events are called late events.
 Flink features multiple options to handle late events, such as rerouting them via side outputs and updating previously completed results.
 * **Processing-time Mode**: In addition to its event-time mode, Flink also supports processing-time semantics which performs computations as triggered by the wall-clock time of the processing machine.
 The processing-time mode can be suitable for certain applications with strict low-latency requirements that can tolerate approximate results.

 ## Layered APIs